gskielian/Arduino-Frequency-Measurement/README.md

 Arduino-Frequency-Measurement
 =============================

+The Arduino can be used to do frequency measurement potentially up to several MHz (depending of which method you use).

-A collection &amp;&amp; comparison of methods for measuring frequency on the Arduino with credits
+I have thus far found and documented two robust methods for frequency measurement on the Arduino:

-### Methods

-There are two reliable methods I know of so far:

 * The FreqCount Library
 * strategically using `pulseIn()`